- At Sea

 Alaska’s Governor, Bill Walker issued the annual proclamation remembering December 7th as Pearl Harbor Day, proclaiming:

-WHEREAS, December 7, 2016, marks the 75th year of solemnly remembering the attack on the United States at Pearl Harbor, Hawaii; and
+WHEREAS, December 7, 2017, marks the 76th year of the attack on the United States at Pearl Harbor, Hawaii; and

-WHEREAS, on December 7, 1941, a surprise invasion of the U.S. Naval Base at Pearl Harbor, Hawaii, claimed the lives of over 2,400 Americans and injured over a thousand others, launching the U.S. into World War II the next day; and
+WHEREAS, on December 7, 1941, a military assault took place at the U.S. Naval Base at Pearl Harbor, Hawaii, claimed the lives of over 2,400 soldiers and citizens and injured over a thousand additional people, and caused the destruction of twenty American naval vessels including eight battleships of the U.S. Pacific Fleet and over 300 airplanes; and

-WHEREAS, after the attack, in which all 8 battleships of the U.S. Pacific Fleet were sunk or badly destroyed and 350 aircraft were destroyed or damaged, President Franklin Delano Roosevelt acknowledged December 7, 1941 as “a date which will live in infamy,” and it has stood as a solemn day of remembrance ever since; and
+WHEREAS, President Franklin Delano Roosevelt famously proclaimed December 7, 1941 as “a date which will live in infamy,” and it has stood as a solemn day of tribute ever since; and

 WHEREAS, reflecting on the loss and devastation of that day serves as a vivid reminder of the invaluable service and selfless sacrifice of all our armed servicemen and women, who risk their lives and safety to shield our nation from harm and preserve our nation’s founding principles and liberties; and

-WHEREAS, today we pause in remembrance of those who fought and died on December 7, 1941, and honor their bravery and ultimate sacrifice; and
+WHEREAS, today we pause in commemoration of those who fought and died on December 7, 1941, and we honor their bravery and final sacrifice; and

-WHEREAS, we are deeply grateful for members of our nation’s military and their families, who willingly risk all for the good of others.
+WHEREAS, we are profoundly grateful for members of our nation’s military and their families, who freely risk all for the good of others.

 Pearl Harbor Remembrance Day

-in Alaska, and encourage all Alaskans to remember the invaluable service of our nation’s veterans.
-I also direct that the Alaska flag be flown at half-mast in honor of remembrance of the American lives lost at Pearl Harbor.
+in Alaska, and encourage all Alaskans to remember the exceptional service of our nations’ Veterans, and direct that the Alaska flag be flown at half-mast in honor of remembrance of the American lives lost at Pearl Harbor.